 2. “The Blahs” This is where I live the majority of my life.
 I still have difficulty with hygiene most days.
 I am messy and tired.
 I have zero focus, zero attention span, zero interests, zero motivation , and zero drive.
 I do nothing but zone out on the computer or Netflix day after day.
 My mind is chaotic and so is the environment around me.
 It’s better than the deep depression but it is no life.
 A waste.

 3. Happy/Balanced.
 This is my goal persona.
 It is who I long to be.
 I enjoy friendships and can hold onto a job.
 I feel like I am pursuing goals and making real change in my life toward becoming this person authentically.
-I bathe bi-daily, I pick up after myself, I eat and sleep in a normal pattern.
-I have a life and recognized the blessing it is.
+I consistently bathe every other day.
+I pick up after myself.
+I eat and sleep in a normal pattern.
+I have a life and recognize the blessing that it is.
 I may even be able to have a romantic relationship again!

 So who is susceptible to Bipolar Disorder?
 Statistics sourced through Depression and Bipolar Support Alliance says that: